cddesja/intro_stats/README.md

-# intro_stats
+# Introductory Statistics

-Activites, datasets, and other material for teaching introductory statistics
+Activites, datasets, code, and other material for teaching introductory statistics using the [Lock5](http://www.lock5stat.com/) textbook.